 Patent Licensing and Enforcement

-If you believe your patent or other IP has been infringed, we will analyze the viability of your assertion at no cost and at no obligation on your part.
-Contact us at 561-948-0672 or firstname.lastname@example.org.
+If you believe your patent or other IP has been infringed, we will assess the viability of your assertion and help you determine the best course of action.
+Contact us at 561-948-0672 or email@example.com.